sumbach/postfixer/README.markdown

 # What is Postfixer?

-Postfixer is a configurable collection of capistrano tasks to assist you in installing and configuring Postfix.
+Postfixer is a configurable collection of [Capistrano][Capistrano] tasks to assist you in installing and configuring Postfix.

 # Why do I need it?